Academic advisors are instrumental in the education abroad process for UT students.

 - Be an advocate for international education.
 It helps students to hear faculty and advisors say that education abroad is possible and worth pursuing.

-- Inform students that the Programs Abroad office, located in Melrose Hall, hosts information sessions at 2 p.m. every weekday during the academic year.
-Encourage them to attend.
+- Inform students that the Programs Abroad office, located in Melrose Hall, welcomes students from 10 am – 4 pm Monday – Thursday, and 10 am – 2 pm on Fridays during the academic year.
+Encourage them to stop by for walk-in advising.

 - Look at the student’s DARS (degree audit report) and outline the general education, major, and minor requirements they need to fulfill.
 These courses may become the framework for the program they choose.
 This information is critical to the student’s ability to use their education abroad experience to move them toward graduation in a timely manner.